Last Updated on June 9, 2023

 Device management workflows vary from industry to industry.
 The most efficient way to manage multiple Android devices’ performance is through customized monitoring templates.
 AirDroid Business offers eight types of performance templates for organizations.
 You can receive real-time data on device network, battery capacity, cellular data usage, screenshots, location, and more.
 IT admins can further configure different Android alerts for each managed device or device groups to take preventive measures.

-Proactive methods don’t just stop at remote monitoring and alerts.
+Proactive methods do not just stop at remote monitoring and alerts.
 IT admins in the digital signage industry can remotely view the screen of their Android devices to make sure these screens are displaying the right content.
 Companies in security or event marketing can check the views of their Android remote cameras for susceptive activities.
 These preventive tasks from AirDroid Business MDM may help your IT team save considerable time for troubleshooting, avoid repetitive maintenance, and reduce personnel expenses.

 2. Block insecure network, website and apps